guyus15/CS2800-Assignment-2/README.md

 # Calculator
+A calculator application built in Java allowing use of both infix and reverse-Polish notation.
+Uses toolchains such as Javadoc, Maven, and Junit.

 #### Building the application
 In order to build the application, you must first be in the root calculator folder.
 This is the folder in which this README file is contained.